iwilare/dinaturality/README.md

-# Directed equality with dinaturality
+# Directed equality for (co)end calculus

-Agda formalization for the preprint "Directed equality with dinaturality" by Laretto, Loregian, Veltri.

 ## How to run this

 Install [Nix](https://nixos.org/download/) [with flakes](https://nixos.wiki/wiki/Flakes) enabled, then run `nix develop` to have a working Agda installation.
 The file `All.agda` groups all formalization files for batch typechecking/inspection.

+> [!WARNING]
-> [!WARNING] Most of the files contained here are particularly slow to typecheck and require considerable memory, and might run out of memory even with 16 GB allocated.
+> Most of the files contained here are particularly slow to typecheck and require considerable memory, and might run out of memory even with 16 GB allocated.
 > The recommended flags for Agda under which this formalization has been tested are `+RTS -M32G`, which should ensure that eventually every file compiles.

 ## Files structure